The Sports Betting Market: Growth, Tiers, and the Hidden Profit Killer

 The Licensing Game: Compliance or Die

 Regulation is the tax of legitimacy.
-No license?
+No licence?
 No business.
 Here’s how compliance shakes out across the tiers:

 • Tier 1: 100% licensed (if you’re big and unlicensed, you’re already in court).